openstack-infra/elastic-recheck/README.rst

    <http://logs.openstack.org/>`_ and try to find a log that is associated with
    the failure.
 The closer to the root cause the better.

-   Note that queries can only be written against INFO level and higher log messages.
+   - Note that queries can only be written against INFO level and higher log messages.
 This is by design to not overwhelm the search cluster.
+   - Since non-voting jobs are not allowed in the gate queue and e-r is primarily used for tracking bugs in the gate queue, it doesn't spend time tracking race failures in non-voting jobs since they are considered unstable by definition (since they don't vote).

 #.
 Go to `logstash.openstack.org <http://logstash.openstack.org/>`_ and create
    an elastic search query to find the log message from step 1.
 To see the